soodoku/adult/README.md

 #### Outcome Variables

-1. total time spent on porn sites
+1. Total time spent on porn sites
-2. total number of visits to porn sites
+2. Total number of visits to porn sites
-3. total_time_on_porn/total_time_on_internet
+3. Proportion of time spent on porn sites
-4. visits_to_porn/total_visits
+4. Proportion of visits to porn sites
-5. what kind of porn --- tbd
+5. What kind of porn

 #### Outputs